Prescription Medications

 Quitting medications can make quitting much more comfortable, and increase your chance of success.

 You can choose to use prescription medications.
-These include varenicline, bupropion, nicotine inhalers, and nicotine nasal spray.
+These include varenicline, bupropion, and nicotine nasal spray.

 If you have insurance, most health plans offer quitting medication at no or very low cost to members.
 Call the number on the back of your insurance card to check on your benefits